The Dachshund Beagle mix is a cross between two popular breeds: the Dachshund and the Beagle. It’s also known as a Doxie Beagle or a Doxle.

 The temperament of a Beagle Dachshund mix could vary depending on which purebred parent your puppy takes after most.

 While both the Dachshund and Beagle are friendly, outgoing dogs, they do have some different temperamental traits worth taking a look at.

-The badger hunting background makes the Daschund naturally bold and brave, with a big-dog ego and a rashness that could get them into trouble with bigger animals.
+The Dachshund’s badger-hunting background makes them naturally bold and brave with an ego of a large dog and a rashness that could get them into trouble with bigger animals.

-With a big bark, this little guy is said to be a great watchdog and will make a wonderful family companion as long as they are well socialized and treated kindly.
+Doxies are not known to be aggressive and make a wonderful family companion as long as they are well socialized and treated kindly.

 Now, what about the Beagle?

-Unlike the Dachshund, the joyful Beagle gets along with just about everyone, whether they have been raised by them or has just met them.
+Unlike the Dachshund, the joyful Beagle gets along with just about everyone, both owners and strangers alike.

 Intelligent and eager to please, the Beagle is a fast learner and will adore picking up new commands and showing off for you.